-A comprehensive roster of boxers who dabbled in the darker arts of ringcraft would rival a catalogue of the soldiers who ringed the walls of Troy, or a list of the strippers financially aided by The Money Team; in other words, far too long to put together.
-But legit champions who made breaking the rules an important part of their pugilistic success?
+A comprehensive roster of boxers who dabbled in the darker arts of ring-craft would rival a catalogue of the soldiers who ringed the walls of Troy, or a list of the strippers financially aided by The Money Team; in other words, far too long to put together.
+But legit champions who made breaking the rules an integral part of their pugilistic success?
 That we can manage.
-Admittedly, a discussion of just plain, old dirty fighters is always a treat as it involves guys like Tony “Two-Ton” Galento and getting to see Andrew Golota hammer Riddick Bowe in the walnuts over and over again.
+Admittedly, a discussion of just plain, old dirty fighters is always a treat as it involves characters like “Two-Ton” Tony Galento and getting to see Andrew Golota hammer Riddick Bowe in the walnuts over and over again.
 Fun stuff.

 Now, fouling has always been part of boxing, though permissiveness has waxed and waned.
-There are some who fear we are entering a new era of no-holds-barred filth (perhaps inspired by the less restrained carnage in MMA?) and there exists evidence to back this up.
-Witness Abner Mares whacking away at Joseph Agbeko’s nether regions round after round while the referee looked on admiringly.
-Or Andre Ward‘s strategic and largely ignored use of his cranium.
-Or Sakio Bika‘s flagrant roughhousing and low blows in virtually every fight.
-Or Tyson Fury‘s deliberately nailing opponents in their unmentionables and receiving nothing from the referee but a politely worded request to please not do it again.
+There are some who believe we have entered a new era of no-holds-barred filth (perhaps inspired by the carnage in MMA?) and there exists some evidence to bolster this claim.
+Witness Abner Mares whacking away at Joseph Agbeko’s nether regions round after round in 2011 while the referee looked on admiringly.
+Or Andre Ward‘s strategic and largely ignored use of his cranium, or his withering assault on Sergey Kovalev’s gonads in their 2017 rematch.
+Or Yenifel Vicente smashing Jessie Magdaleno south of the border around eighty times before he was finally disqualified.

-Even so, it’s impossible to deny that the Golden Age of underhanded tactics is decades behind us, as our list of blackguard champions suggests.
-For the most part, the finest practitioners of the sneaky thumb-in-the-eye or the quick elbow-to-the-adam’s apple belong to another era, before television, before instant replay, and before corporate sponsors decided they were not keen to associate with a sport where athletes kneed, bit and choked one another.
+But the golden age of underhanded tactics is, without question, decades behind us, as our list of blackguard champions makes clear.
+For the most part, the finest practitioners of the sneaky thumb-in-the-eye, the one-two to the cobblers, or the quick elbow-to-the-adam’s apple belong to another era, before television, before instant replay, and before corporate sponsors decided they were not keen to associate with a sport where athletes kneed, bit and choked one another.
 Though, as you’ll see, this doesn’t mean titlists who routinely resort to unfair tactics do not still walk among us.

 In fact, few great champions did not incorporate some facet of dirty play into their game.
 Henry Armstrong made excellent use of his shoulders and head to maneuver an adversary, while Muhammad Ali liked to clutch the back of the neck, the resulting pushing and pulling working to tire out the opponent.
 Jack Dempsey enjoyed mauling his quarry, mixing forearm shivers and the occasional low blow into his attack, while George Foreman violently shoved his opponents, the better to gain punching room.